 Portfolio

-I love writing about the career world, whether that's a piece on developing leadership skills, effectively setting goals, or integrating your career into your life meaningfully.
+My jam is internal communications, change management, company culture, and employee engagement.
+I also love writing about careers, whether it's about developing leadership skills, effectively setting goals, or meaningfully integrating your career into your life.
 I'm also slightly obsessed with time management and productivity tips because time is the only thing we can never get back, so we might as well make the most of it, right?

 Workshop